bsu-cs222s1-fall25-smalviya/Final-Project_Jack_Sam_Eddie_Nicholas/README.md

 9. If unhappy with settings click the Reset Setting Button
 10. Then in the Unit: drop down box pick either Imperial or Metric (ex Imperial)
 11. Finally click on the Start button for the Weather App to Output the report.
+12. You can change the output to a bar graph by pressing Toggle View button and the press the button again to go back to Output
-12. To close the app click on the X on the top right of the pop up
+13. To close the app click on the X on the top right of the pop up

 ## Dependencies